 Derek: Shannon (@devsecops), tell me a little bit about software supply chains and how that vision of software development has impacted the way you see things at Intuit.

-Shannon: That's really a great question.
+Shannon: That's a great question.
 It was interesting when Josh Corman and I first talked, we had a lot in common.
 One of those things was the software supply chain.
-What I really love about the concept is being able to have processes driven a certain way so that you can reduce defects.
+What I love about the concept is that processes can be driven in a certain way, so that you can reduce defects.

 Having worked for Toyota in the past and understanding the supply chain mentality, you get a sense of how you could put something together better, incrementing on it, figuring out how to share that process, and then really figuring out what things are important.
 Having that notion of fewer, better suppliers was really a core concept.

-I love the idea of transparency, building things a certain way, and really getting into continuous improvement.
+I love transparency, building things in a certain way, and getting into continuous improvement.
 You need to look at things from an opportunities perspective -- making sure you're not just looking to make things perfect.
 You're looking for those opportunities to improve over time.

 Derek: As we think about Rugged DevOps within your security team, how do you measure the success of what you're doing?
-What kind of metrics are you looking at that matter to the business?
+What metrics are you looking at that matter to the business?

 Shannon: We measure everything.
 For example, mean time to remediation (MTTR).
 Once somebody finds a defect, we analyze that defect from the time it got into the supply chain to when it actually gets resolved.
-We track everything from mean time to remediation, to when did the ticket get created, to being able to look at when the code actually got published, to when it actually got found, and then we work on those things over time.
-We really try to uplift.
+We track everything from mean time to remediation, to when the ticket was created, to looking at when the code actually got published, to when it actually got found, and then we work on those things over time.
+We try to uplift.

 Once somebody finds a defect, we analyze that defect from the time it got into the supply chain to when it actually gets resolved.

-Derek: How has consistency in your operations helped with Rugged DevOps and has it fragility within the organization?
+Derek: How has consistency in your operations helped with Rugged DevOps and its fragility within the organization?

-Ian: One of the things we do is to utilize a golden image for all of the AMIs (Amazon Machine Image) we use, for all of our customers, and we require everybody to use these AMIs.
-We've also built some really interesting automation around scanning these AMIs, so one thing we realized quickly when we first started native US, when we try to do full vulnerability scans against another system, if it's set up to autoscale, we all of a sudden have 50 systems.
+Ian: One of the things we do is use a golden image for all the AMIs (Amazon Machine Image) we use for all our customers, and we require everybody to use these AMIs.
+We've also built some interesting automation around scanning these AMIs.
+So one thing we realized quickly when we started native US.
+When we try to do full vulnerability scans against another system, if it's set up to autoscale, we suddenly have 50 systems.
 Right?
-We can't ...
-It's really hard to do a full vulnerability scan right against the system, so we came up with a way to share back all of the AMIs with a special account.
-Then we bring those up and we scan them.
+We can't...
+It's really hard to do a full vulnerability scan against the system, so we came up with a way to share all the AMIs with a special account.
+Then we bring those up and scan them.
 Then we grade them.

-Based upon the vulnerabilities that are found, you'll get a letter grade, like A through F, based upon the system you have.
-While we always strive to have our base image be an A and people continue to run on older images.
+Based upon the vulnerabilities found, you'll get a letter grade, like A through F, based upon the system you have.
+While we always strive to have our base image an A, and people continue to run on older images.
 But they get graded, and those grades get pushed up, so everybody in their org structure gets to see what the grade is for their account.
-I think by being a little standardized basically with these images lets us know what's in everything, and we have a grade for everyone.
-It helps everyone have a really good idea of like where they stand when it comes to a security standpoint.
+I think by being a little standardized basically with these images, it lets us know what's in everything, and we have a grade for everyone.
+It helps everyone have a good idea of like where they stand when it comes to a security standpoint.

 Based upon the vulnerabilities that are found, you'll get a letter grade, like A through F...so everybody in their org structure gets to see what the grade is for their account.

-Derek: That's not only a grading but a policy enforcement governance kind of role that grading plays.
-How rapid is the feedback loop in that grading system for the teams that you're working with?
+Derek: That's not only a grading, but also a policy enforcement governance role that grading plays.
+How rapid is the feedback loop in that grading system for the teams you're working with?

 Ian: It's really interesting.
-This morning I got an email from somebody that said, "Why did our baseline AMI go from an A to a C today?"
+This morning, I got an email from somebody saying, "Why did our baseline AMI go from an A to a C today?"

 We had just received notice of a new vulnerability.
-Our stuff caught it, we scanned it, we pushed the grade out to our portal where all our customers go to look at the grades.
-Our customers were able to see that change quickly.
+Our stuff caught it, we scanned it, we pushed the grade out to our portal where all our customers look at the grades.
+Our customers quickly saw that change.

 They could now say, "Wow, it changed from an A to a C in less than 12 hours."
-I think the feedback is really important.
+I think the feedback is important.
 The other important thing is that we have people going and looking.
-I wouldn't be getting emails about why has this changed if people aren't actually looking and wanting to make their grades better.
+I wouldn't get emails about why this has changed if people aren't actually looking and wanting to make their grades better.

 Derek: You mentioned customers.
 Are these internal customers?